 Regular screening can also help improve survival rates by ensuring that breast cancer is detected and treated early.

 Additionally, some types of breast cancer are more aggressive than others.
-For example, outlook tends to be poorer for women diagnosed with triple-negative breast cancer (TNBC).
+For example, the outlook tends to be less favorable for women with triple-negative breast cancer (TNBC).
+TNBC makes up 10–15% of all breast cancers and is more likely to spread and recur.

 Both TNBC and IBC are more common in Black women.
-Also, when compared with white women, research has shown that Black women with these subtypes of breast cancer have a worse overall survival.
+Also, research has shown that Black women with these subtypes of breast cancer have a worse overall survival rate than white women.
 This is believed to be due to socioeconomic factors and disparities in access to care.